tymyrddin/purple/source/docs/distribution-networks/observable-semantics/gas-network-evidence/integrity-and-safe-working.md

 All of this rests on the asset register and the network drawings being right.
 When the register is stale the crew works to a picture that no longer matches the ground, which is what the Zoetermeer investigation found in the outdated drawings, so a divergence between the register and the field is a signature in its own right.
-A change to the register, meanwhile, carries the same authorised-or-not question as any other record, worked out in [database transaction logs](../database-and-transactions/database-transaction-logs.md): a network drawing altered with no work behind it is as much a question as a relay setting changed the same way.
+A change to the register, meanwhile, carries the same authorised-or-not question as any [other record](../database-and-transactions/database-transaction-logs.md): a network drawing altered with no work behind it is as much a question as a relay setting changed the same way.

 ## What the gas record cannot always show